Italy Road Trip: The Ultimate Bucket List Experience

 Stay at the Moxy Milan Malpensa Airport, the best of Milan’s airport hotels, and get the train or bus directly into the center of Milan.
 It will take around 30 minutes and cost €10-15.
 If you’re splashing out, get a cab for around €100.

-If you decide to spend a night in Milan, save money, and delay your car rental pick-up until the following day, then hit the road for the best road trip route in Italy!
+If you decide to spend a night in Milan, save money by delaying your car rental pick-up until the following day, then hit the road for the best road trip route in Italy!

 Get connected instantly with Saily’s eSIM and enjoy hassle-free activation on arrival.
 Get your Saily eSIM with 5% discount using code THEGAPDECADERS5 and start using your data in minutes!